-The P6021y VB provides the Triple Data Encryption Standard (Triple-DES) according to the Data Encryption Standard (DES) [22].
-SS.TDES is a modular basic cryptographic function, which provides the Triple-DES algorithm as defined by NIST SP 800-67 [22] by means of a hardware coprocessor and supports (a) the 3-key Triple-DES algorithm according to keying option 1 and (b) the 2-key Triple-DES algorithm according to keying option 2 in NIST SP 800-67 [22].
-The two/three 56-bit keys (112-/168-bit) for the 2-key/3-key Triple-DES algorithm shall be provided by the Security IC Embedded Software.
+The P6021y VB provides the Triple Data Encryption Standard (Triple-DES) according to the Data Encryption Standard (DES) [24].
+SS.TDES is a modular basic cryptographic function, which provides the Triple-DES algorithm as defined by NIST SP 800-67 [24] by means of a hardware coprocessor and supports the 3-key Triple-DES algorithm according to keying option 1 in NIST SP 800-67 [24].
+The three 56-bit keys (168-bit) for the 3-key Triple-DES algorithm shall be provided by the Security IC Embedded Software.